Supreme Court restricts deportations of immigrant felons

 Dimaya came to the United States from the Philippines as a legal permanent resident in 1992 at age 13.
 He lived in the San Francisco Bay area.

-In 2010, the government sought to deport him and a Justice Department board refused to cancel his expulsion.
+In 2010, the government sought to deport Dimaya.
+A Justice Department board refused to cancel his expulsion because the relevant law defined burglary as a "crime of violence."
 In the federal criminal code, a "crime of violence" includes offenses in which force either was used or carried a "substantial risk" that it would be used.

+The San Francisco-based 9th U.S. Circuit Court of Appeals ruled in 2015 that the definition as applied to legal immigrants was so vague that it violated their rights to due process of law under the U.S. Constitution.

 The Supreme Court heard arguments in the case on Oct.
 2, the first day of its current nine-month term.
 The court initially heard arguments in January 2017 when it was one justice short, but decided last June after Gorsuch brought the court to full strength to have the case re-argued, putting him in a position to cast the deciding vote.